 - Essential Subjects: Mathematics

-- Desirable Subjects: Further Mathematics; a physical science or Computing (not IT)
+- Desirable Subjects: Further Mathematics and Computing (not IT)

 Cambridge Computer Science blends theoretical knowledge and practical experience to give you the tools to work at the forefront of technology.
-The course syllabus and its delivery is the responsibility of the Department of Computer Science and Technology which provides its own information for applicants: see http://www.cl.cam.ac.uk/admissions/undergraduate/ for more information on benefits of studying Computer Science at Cambridge, the course content and options, A-level choices, and employment prospects
+The Department of Computer Science and Technology is responsible for the course syllabus, the programme of lectures and the exams.
+The Department website contains lots of information on the benefits of studying Computer Science at Cambridge, the course content and employment prospects.